IPS-LMU/The-EMU-SDMS-Manual/_book/wrassp.md

 ## Formants and their bandwidths {#subsec:wrassp-formants}

 The already mentioned `forest()` is `wrassp`'s formant estimation function.
 The default behavior of this formant tracker is to calculate the first four formants and their bandwidths.
-R Example \@ref(rexample:wrassp-calcFms) shows the usage of this function.
+The R code snippet below shows the usage of this function.
 As the default behavior of every signal processing function provided by `wrassp` is to store its result to a file, the `toFile` parameter of `forest()` is set to `FALSE` to prevent this behavior.
 This results in the same `AsspDataObj` object as when exporting the result to file and then importing the file into R using `read.AsspDataObj()`, but circumvents the disk reading/writing overhead.

 ```r